srikavya26/srikavya26/README.md

 # About Me

 Hello! there.
 I am Kavya, a data science student passionate about coding, curiosity, and continuous learning.
-Currently working on my master’s project with experience in image processing, data visualization, NLP, machine learning, and deep learning.
+Currently working on my master’s project with experience in image processing, data visualization, Natural Language Processing, machine learning, and deep learning.

 # Technical Skills
 ## Languages: